m-hassanqureshi/Markdown-Cheat-Sheet/markdown-cheat-sheet.md

 This whole course is [here][Codanics]

 # 9-Images and figures with links
-To join this course scan the following QR code and telegram group.

 >if it is local directory
+>Here is sample imaeges in th e form of QR code

 ![QR](qr.png)